edwaine/Cudy_P5_RM520_QFirehose/README.md

 # Cudy P5 RM520N-GL modem firmware update using QFirehose via Windows Subsystem for Linux and Ubuntu

+Clarification:

-NOTE: To clarify, the Cudy P5's firmware and the Quectel RM520N-GL modem firmware inside the Cudy P5 are different.
+      Cudy P5's firmware and the Quectel RM520N-GL modem firmware inside the Cudy P5 are different

 Requirements: